aburky4247/311Services/README.md

 -analysis.ipynb: This is the same as my 311_import_and_analysis.py file, but I recommend using it because of the capabilities included in Jupyter notebooks

+-requirements.txt: necessary pip installs for the extensions utilized in analysis.ipynb

 ---------------------------------------------------------------

 Instructions for execution:

 -I import multiple extensions that are utilized throughout my code at the start.
-The following should be run on your terminal to ensure you have the proper installations to use these packages (this can also be found in requirements.txt:
+The following should be run on your terminal to ensure you have the proper installations to use these packages (this can also be found in requirements.txt: pip install pandas pip install requests pip install matplotlib pip install numpy
-  -pip install [fill in]

--Now you can run the 311_import_and_analysis.ipynb file
+-Now you can run the analysis.ipynb file

 -This will pull data from the trailing ~13 months from the NYC OpenData 311 Service Requests 2010 to present online database.
-After it is run the first time, it can be run again to pull any data that has a created_date after the maximum created_date of the previous pull or a resolution_action_updated_date greater than the maximum created_date of the previous pull
+After it is run the first time and the data is present in the store_311_service_requests table, it can be run again to pull any data that has a created_date after the maximum created_date of the store table or a resolution_action_updated_date greater than the maximum created_date of the store table

 -To aid in data normalization, agency_name is not included in the store_311_service_requests table and is instead in store_311_agencies table, along with agency (additional data normalization opportunity called out below)